chrmoritz/Troxel/README.md

-`noRotate`                 | disables the rotate controls if set to `true`                                         | `false` `noPan`                    | disables the pan controls if set to `true`                                            | `false` `noZoom`                   | disables the zoom controls if set to `true`                                           | `false` `showInfoLabel`            | set to `false`, if you want to hide the 'Open this model in Troxel' link (please link in this case somewhere else in your layout to Troxel)                                                                           | `true`
+`noRotate`                 | disables the rotate controls if set to `true`                                         | `false` `noPan`                    | disables the pan controls if set to `true`                                            | `false` `noZoom`                   | disables the zoom controls if set to `true`                                           | `false` `showInfoLabel`            | set to `false`, if you want to hide the 'Open this model in Troxel' link (I would appreciate it if you would link somewhere else to Troxel in this case, this option is only available at initialisation)                                                             | `true`

-*Note: every color muss be passed as a Javascript hexadecimal Number and not as a hex string like in css*
+*Note: for performance reasons you should prefere passing colors as a Javascript hexadecimal Numbers instead of hex strings like in css*